demianarc/llmattack/docs/RESEARCH.md

 ## Overview

-LLM Attack is not just a testing tool; it is a **research-grade red-teaming platform** grounded in state-of-the-art academic findings.
+JailbreakLLM is not just a testing tool; it is a **research-grade red-teaming platform** grounded in state-of-the-art academic findings.
 It implements methodologies from 8 major papers (including NeurIPS 2024 and USENIX Security 2025) to provide accurate, rigorous security assessments of Large Language Models.

 ---